apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 - provide a sample content package and instructions how to use
 - review to see if we can use more of the Nimbus SDK, e.g. enpodints discovery, token parsing
 - review security best practices
+- do not start the OIDC process if the user can't write to their home directory ( anonymous )

 ## Prerequisites